pactsafe/pactsafe-android-sdk/README.md

 - PactSafe API Access

 ## Notes Before Getting Started
-Both the sdk and Demo app are written in Kotlin
+Both the SDK and Demo app are written in Kotlin

 ### Demo Android App
 As you follow along in this guide, you may want to look at the PactSafe Android Demo App as an example.